 Step 4: Fund your Account

 The last step is to deposit funds in order to start trading.
-Pepperstone recommends clients to make an initial deposit of $200 to start trading.
-However, the minimum deposit amount is $1.
-Any of the available methods including local bank transfer can be used to deposit funds at Pepperstone.
+Pepperstone requires clients to make an initial deposit of $200 to start trading.
+Any of the available methods including local bank transfer or m-Pesa can be used to deposit funds at Pepperstone.

 It is always advisable for beginners in forex trading to start with demo accounts.
 Trading with virtual currencies will provide experience and will make the newcomers get comfortable with the features and terminologies.
 CFD trading involves high risk and is not suitable for all types of traders.